intel/QAT_Engine/README.md

 * The function `ASYNC_WAIT_CTX_get_changed_fds` contained in OpenSSL\* 1.1.0
   might return incorrect values in the case of failures during the submission of operations to the hardware accelerator.
 This could result in errors at the application level.
-The fix has been delivered in OpenSSL\* 1.1.0e.
+The fix has been delivered in OpenSSL\* 1.1.0e and OpenSSL\* 1.1.1.
 All previous versions of the library are affected.
   For more information, please refer to the following pull request on Github:
   [Fix waitctx fds removing the fd from the list #2581][9]

 [9]:https://github.com/openssl/openssl/pull/2581